-2-1-1 is a free, confidential service providing access to current community and health information 24 hours a day.
+2-1-1 is a free, confidential service providing access to current community and health orange County + information 24 hours a day.
 It is also a central resource during disasters and after, in recovery.
-Find your local 2-1-1 center for your county at www.211california.org human trafficking
+Find your local 2-1-1 center for your county at www.211california.org

+Get Connected.
+Get Answers.
 By dialing 2-1-1, you reach a free, 24-hour information and referral helpline linking you to thousands of local health and human service programs in Orange County, CA.